hashicorp/packer/website/source/docs/templates/communicator.html.md

 -   `ssh_bastion_username` (string) - The username to connect to the bastion host.

+-   `ssh_clear_authorized_keys` (boolean) - If true, Packer will attempt to remove its temporary key from `~/.ssh/authorized_keys` and `/root/.ssh/authorized_keys`.
+This is a mostly cosmetic option, since Packer will delete the temporary private key from the host system regardless of whether this is set to true (unless the user has set the `-debug` flag).
+    Defaults to "false"; currently only works on guests with `sed` installed.

 -   `ssh_disable_agent_forwarding` (boolean) - If true, SSH agent forwarding
     will be disabled.
 Defaults to `false`.